-20. Ornamental metal fencing, or briek walled enclosures, of up to an 6' height.
-However, location of said fencing or walled enclosures shall not be within 10' of any property line, right-of-way or similar easement unless specifically approved during Site Plan Review by the Planning Commission.
+20. Ornamental metal fencing, or briek walled enclosures, of up to an 8' height.
+However, location of said fencing or walled enclosures shall not be within 10' of any property line, right-of-way or similar easement unless specifically approved fluring Site Plan Review by the Planning Commission.

 21. Transformers, electrical or mechanical equipment and other similar permitted incidental equipment shall be mounted on the interior of a building wherever possible.
-Exterior location of such, structures or equipment that may be visible from any street, right-of-way or similar easement for vehicular bavel, or residential use, and district within which a residential dwelling is a permitted use, in shall be setback at least 25' from all streets, right-of-way or similar easement for vehicular travel and at least 15' from any other property line, and shall be setback with either plantings or a durable non-combustible enclosure which are unified and harmonious with the overall architectural theme, and meet utility provider standards for location and maintenance.
+Exterior location of such structures or equipment that may be visible from any street, rightof-way or similar easement for vehicular travel, or residential use, or district within which a residential dwelling is a permitted use, shall be setback at least 25' from all streets, rights-of-way or similar easement for vehicular travel and at least 15' from any other property line, and shall be screened with either plantings or a durable non-combustible enclosure which are unified and harmonious with the overall architectural theme, and meet utility provider standards for location and maintenance.

-22. Communication antennes, wireless telecommunication antennes and similar incidental non-accessory antennas may be mounted within or upon existing buildings or structures, as provided for above.
-However, free-standing structure(s) supporting communication antennas, whether accessory or non-accessory, require Special Exception Permit, pursuant to Section 7.115 of the Zoning Ordinance.
+- 22. Communication antennas, wireless telecommunication antennas and similar incidental non-accessory antennas may be mounted within or upon existing buildings or structures, as provided for above.
+However, free-standing structure(s) supporting communication antennas, whether accessory or non-accessory, require Special Exception Permit, porsuant to Section 7.115 of the - Zoning Ordinance.
 23. Loading docks and refuse collection facilities should be located within the envelope of the building they serve.
-Otherwise, loading docks and/or refuse collection enclosures shall be incorporated into the overall design of the building and the landscaping so find, the visual and acoustic impacts of these functions are fully contained and out of view from adjacent properties and public streets.
-Wherever possible, said loading docks and refuse collection enclosures shall be located on that side of the building apposite of, or as far removed as possible from, all neighburing residential uses and districts within which detached single-family residential dwellings are permitted.
+Otherwise, leading docks and/or refuse collection enclosures shall be incorporated into the overall design of the building and the landscaping so that the visual and acoustic impacts of these functions are fully contained and out of view from adjacent properties and public streets.
+Wherever possible, said loading docks and refuse collection enclosures shall be located on that side of the building opposite of, or as far removed as possible from, all neighboring residential uses and districts within which detached single-family residential dwellings are permitted.
 All screening shall be comparable in style and quality to the principal materials of the building and landscape and otherwise comply with Section 9.2.5 of this ordinance.
-Outdoor storinge, excepting that referenced above, shall be strictly prohibited.
+Outdoor storage, excepting that referenced above, shall be strictly prohibited.